F5Networks/f5-telemetry-streaming/docs/declarations.rst

 Example Declarations
 ====================
 This section contains example Telemetry Streaming declarations.
-Use the index on the left to go directly to a specific declaration.
+Use the index on the right to go directly to a specific declaration.

 Base Declaration